Rudolph stared into the mirror.

 "Shit," he mumbled.

-He pawed through the medicine cabinet, until he came up
+He pawed through the medicine cabinet, until he came

 with a tube of tinted Clearasil in his hoof.
 He slathered